m-kj-aldrin/g/vec-mat/spec.md

 #### Matrix Methods (`Mat3`, `Mat4`)

--   `set(...elements)`: Sets the elements of the matrix.
-Elements should be provided in column-major order.
 -   `identity()`: Resets this matrix to the identity matrix.
 -   `clone()`: Creates a clone of this matrix.
 -   `multiply(other)`: